Server(s) Monitoring 101

 thumbnail

-This article goal is to provide you guidance to start monitoring a small infrastructure, cluster monitoring and more complex topics won't be covered here.
-We also assume you are running instance on Amazon Web Services, Azure, Google Cloud, OVH, Scaleway... and we will not covering hardware monitoring like switch, routers, firewall...
+This article's goal is to provide you guidance to start monitoring a small infrastructure, cluster monitoring and more complex topics won't be covered here.
+We also assume you are running instance on Amazon Web Services, Azure, Google Cloud, OVH, Scaleway... and we will not cover hardware monitoring like switch, routers, firewall...

 💡 Why you should start your monitoring journey as early as possible